Ever wonder how you can increase your website traffic without creating any new content?

 If you’re an online business, you just need to be on Quora.
 Period.

 Your audience hangs out on Quora.
-And these platforms gives you the opportunity to help your audience directly by solving their problems.
+And these platforms give you the opportunity to help your audience directly by solving their problems.

 Look at my Quora stats: